splunk/observability-workshop/docs/victorops/team.md

 If you are running this lab in your own environment, you will have been provided a list of usernames you can use in place of the table below.

-These users are dummy accounts who will receive notifications when they are on call.
+These users are dummy accounts who will not receive notifications when they are on call.

 | Name | Username | Shift |
 | --- | --- | --- |